wlerin/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/htpasswd_1.png)

-I suggest you use the same password Feral provided you in your Manager/Slot/Server page for Rutorrent if you installed it using **copy** then **shift + INS** (remember if you are using PuTTy or KiTTy and have the window selected a right click = paste) .

 You can use your own password, ( remember the info at the start of the guide about password managers and Chrome).

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/htpasswd_2.png)